 Try this word association game:

-- Funds – TER, tracking error, CAGR, portfolio, asset allocation
+- Funds – OCF, tracking error, CAGR, portfolio, asset allocation

 - Shares – P/E, amortisation, dividend yield, volatility